2023 Best Geological & Earth Sciences Schools in Pennsylvania

 Full Geological & Earth Sciences at Slippery Rock University of Pennsylvania Report

-University of Pittsburgh - Johnstown came in at #10 in this year’s edition of the Best Geological & Earth Sciences Schools in Pennsylvania ranking.
+University of Pittsburgh - Johnstown did quite well in this year’s ranking of the best schools for geological and earth sciences students.
+It came in at #10 on the list.
 Located in the small suburb of Johnstown, Pitt Johnstown is a public college with a small student population.

 While working on their degree, geology majors at Pitt Johnstown accumulate an average of around $27,000 in student debt.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $367.